Remcoman/Appetizer/README.md

 TODO
 ====
-Add support for a template language like Jade?
+1. ~Add support for a template language like Jade?~ Done
+2. Add pre-build template constants?